Want to learn fun facts about Pittsburgh, PA? You’ve come to the right place.

 Steel made in Pittsburgh was used to build iconic structures like the Empire State Building, Golden Gate Bridge, and many of the ships built during World War II.

 Pittsburgh’s WQED was the first public radio station in the country when it began broadcasting in 1954.

-Forbes Field was the country’s first baseball stadium when it opened on June 30, 1909.
+Forbes Field was the country’s first concrete and steel baseball stadium when it opened on June 30, 1909.